Orrin Hatch

 Orrin Grant Hatch (March 22, 1934 – April 23, 2022) was an American attorney and politician who served as a United States senator from Utah from 1977 to 2019.
 Hatch's 42-year Senate tenure made him the longest-serving Republican U.S. senator in history, overtaking Ted Stevens, until Chuck Grassley surpassed him in 2023.

 Hatch chaired the Senate Committee on Health, Education, Labor, and Pensions from 1981 to 1987.
-He served as chair of the Senate Judiciary Committee from 1995 to 2001 and 2003 to 2005.
+He served as chair of the Senate Judiciary Committee from 1995 to 2001 and from 2003 to 2005.
 On January 3, 2015, after the 114th United States Congress was sworn in, he became president pro tempore of the Senate.
 He was chair of the Senate Finance Committee from 2015 to 2019, and led efforts to pass the Tax Cuts and Jobs Act of 2017.

 Early life and education

 Orrin Grant Hatch was born in Homestead, Pennsylvania, a suburb of Pittsburgh.
 He was the son of Jesse Hatch (1904–1992), a metal lather, and his wife Helen Frances Hatch (née Kamm; 1906–1995).
 Hatch had eight brothers and sisters, two of whom died during infancy.
-Hatch was profoundly affected by the loss of his older brother Jesse, a U.S. Army Air Forces nose turret gunner with the 725th Bombardment Squadron who was killed on February 7, 1945, when the B-24 he was aboard was shot down over Austria.
+Hatch was profoundly affected by the loss of his older brother Jesse, a U.S. Army Air Forces nose turret gunner with the 725th Bombardment Squadron who was killed on February 7, 1945, when the B-24 he was aboard was shot down over German Austria.

 Hatch, who grew up in poverty, was the first in his family to attend college; he attended Brigham Young University and earned a Bachelor of Arts in history in 1959.
 He also fought 11 bouts as an amateur boxer.
 In 1962, Hatch received a Juris Doctor from the University of Pittsburgh School of Law.
 Hatch has stated that during law school, he and his young family resided in a refurbished chicken coop behind his parents' house.
 Hatch worked as an attorney in Pittsburgh and moved to Utah in 1969, where he continued to practice law.